Toyota GR Corolla Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Toyota GR Corolla are $1,284 a year with full coverage.
-Comprehensive costs an estimated $346 each year, collision insurance costs $570, and liability insurance is estimated at $258.
-Buying just liability costs approximately $306 a year, and insurance for high-risk drivers costs around $2,750.
-Teen drivers receive the highest rates at up to $4,464 a year.
+The average auto insurance rates for a Toyota GR Corolla are $1,284 annually with full coverage.
+Comprehensive insurance costs an estimated $346, collision costs $570, and liability insurance costs $258.
+Liability-only insurance costs as little as $306 a year, with high-risk driver insurance costing $2,750 or more.
+Teen drivers cost the most to insure at $4,464 a year or more.

 Average premium for full coverage: $1,284

-Prices are based on $500 physical damage deductibles, minimum liability limits, and includes uninsured/under-insured motorist coverage.
-Rates are averaged for all U.S. states and GR Corolla models.
+Estimates include $500 policy deductibles, liability coverage up to 30/60, and includes medical and UM/UIM coverage.
+Prices are averaged for all U.S. states and for all GR Corolla models.

-Living in a larger city has a significant impact on car insurance rates.
-More rural locations tend to have a lower frequency of collision claims than larger metro areas.
-The graphic below illustrates the difference location can make on insurance prices.
+Your location has a significant impact on car insurance rates.
+More rural locations are shown to have fewer collision claims than larger metro areas.

-These examples demonstrate why all drivers should get quotes for a targeted area and risk profile, rather than relying on price averages.
+The examples above demonstrate why everyone should compare rates for a targeted area and their own personal driving habits, rather than relying on price averages.

 Use the form below to get customized rates for your location.